DeWalt DCF809B Atomic Review

 Should You Buy the DeWalt DCF809B Atomic?

 It's hard for us to identify an audience for which the Atomic is particularly well-suited.
-We didn't think it was a bad tool by any means, but it struggled to earn recognition compared with the top-ranked impact drivers in our review.
+We didn't think it was a bad tool by any means, but it struggled to earn recognition compared with the top-ranked impact drivers we tested.

 What Other Impact Drivers Should You Consider?